0 of 31 Questions completed

 0 Essay(s) Pending (Possible Point(s): 0)

-A patient is thought to be a candidate for surgical resection of his primary lung cancer.However the physician suspects that the patient may have distant metastases.
+A 62 year old female patient is thought to be a good candidate for surgical resection of her primary lung cancer in the right upper lobe.

-Which of the following interstitial lung disease is associated with poor survival?
+Which of the following interstitial lung disease carries the poorest prognosis?

 Which of the following type of interstitial lung disease resolves with smoking cessation?